 When the headset and transmitter are paired, the transmitter's Power/Pairing LED will be solid.
 If this LED is "blinking" slowly (slowly fading in and out), it means the transmitter is not paired with the headset and game audio will not play through the headset.

 The Transmitter sends game audio only.
 Chat is handled through the console directly via bluetooth(PS3) or through the controller (Xbox 360, PS4).
 Chat audio is not an indicator that the headset is paired to the transmitter.

-NOTE: The instruction book that comes with some headsets does NOT mention that you have to keep holding down the button on the headset to hear a 2nd set of beeps.
+NOTE: The instruction book that comes with some headsets does NOT mention that you have to keep holding down the button on the headset to hear a second set of two beeps.